SN1987A neutrino burst: limits on flavor conversion: Comparing results with other works

 \section{Comparing results with other works}

-Here we show our results for the astrophysical parameters fit in the format of marginalized/profile plots for each individual parameter and contour plots for some key combination of parameters.
+Here we show our results for the astrophysical parameters fit in the format of marginalized profile and contour plots for each individual parameter and contour plots for some key combination of parameters.